k-box/k-box/docs/administration/authentication-oauth.md

 ### Gitlab

-To allow Gitlab users to register or log in, an OAuth application needs to be configured.
+To allow Gitlab users to register or log in, an OAuth application needs to be configured on the Gitlab instance.
 A new application can be created under `Applications` in the [user profile](https://gitlab.com/profile/applications) or in the administration area.
-If you have a self-hosted Gitlab instance, we suggest to configure the application under the administration area.
+If you have a self-hosted Gitlab instance, we suggest to configure the application under Gitlab's administration area.

 > _note_ applications do not need to be reviewed by Gitlab to be used

-If you are creating the application from the administration panel, click `New Application`, while this is not necessary within the user profile that shows immediately the fields for a new application creation (at the bottom of the screen you will see previously authorized applications).
+If you are creating the application from the administration panel, click `New Application`, while creating the application from your Gitlab user profile already shows the new application fields.

 > _wait_ remember that the K-Box must be reachable using HTTPS, unless you are using `localhost` for tests.